-The start of a new year is a time for resolutions for many of us.
 Financial resolutions are common, including saving more for retirement.
-For many people, a 401k is their main retirement savings vehicle, so it’s important to make sure to get the most out of it.
+For many people, a 401(k) is their main retirement savings vehicle, so it’s important to make sure to get the most out of it.

-For those who want to make saving for retirement a priority in 2018 and beyond, click through to see how you can increase your 401k.
+For those who want to make saving for retirement a priority in 2021 and beyond, see how you can increase your 401(k).

 1. Get Out of Debt